 Future Strategy & Planning for Food and Drink in Wales

-The Welsh Government and the Food & Drink Wales Industry Board have begun work on producing a new and ambitious strategic plan to deliver support to the sector for when 'Towards Sustainable Growth: Food and Drink Action Plan ends in 2020'.
+The Welsh Government and the Food and Drink Wales Industry Board are jointly producing a new and ambitious strategic plan to deliver support to the sector for when 'Towards Sustainable Growth: Food and Drink Action Plan ends in 2020'.

 General Data Protection Regulations

 Any personal details that you provide as a part of our engagement will be held by the Welsh Government under the General Data Protection Regulations.
 Please see attached a copy of our Privacy Notice, including details of how your response will be used and your rights under these regulations.